 - Visit the news page to see everything from the last few years.

-June 15 -16, 22 - 23 2018: The song Come away death (Op.20 No.3) has been selected by Karla Burkitt, Artistic Director of Laark Productions, to be included in Twelfth Night at The Highlands Center for Natural History, 1375 Walker Road, Prescott, Arizona 83603.
+June 15 -16, 22 - 23 2018: The song Come away death (Op.20 No.3) was selected by Karla Burkitt, Artistic Director of Laark Productions, and included in four performances of Twelfth Night at The Highlands Center for Natural History, 1375 Walker Road, Prescott, Arizona 83603.

 1 October 2017: Tateuchi Hall at the Community Hall for Music and the Arts, Mountain View, San Jose, CA 94040.
 Matt Volkar (bassoon) performed Sonata for bassoon and piano (Op.36) with Melody Fu (piano); and Humoresque (Op.33).